Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Extended Disc, Bulge and Dark Matter Halo

-The galactic bulge and dark matter halo around the galactic disk are important to the wind dynamics.
-If we do not consider the luminosity from the galactic bulge,\footnote{The case of a bright spherical bulge was considered in MQT05.} both the bulge and halo only act to decrease the asymptotic wind velocity, and may even cause the wind to fall back to the disk as a ``fountain flow''.
-For the galactic bulge we employ a truncated constant density sphere, and we adopt the NFW potential (\citealt{NFW96}) to describe the dark matter halo distribution $\rho_{\rm DM}(r)\propto R^{-1}(R+r_{s})^{-3}$, where $r_{s}$ is the scale radius and $R=\sqrt{r^{2}+z^{2}}$ is the distance to the halo center.
-For simplicity, in this section we take $r_{\rm rad}\simeq r_{D}$.
+The galactic bulge, extended passive stellar or gaseous disc and dark matter halo are important to the wind dynamics.
+If we do not consider the luminosity from the galactic bulge and extended disc,\footnote{The case of a bright spherical bulge was considered in MQT05.} the bulge, extended disc and halo only act to decrease the asymptotic wind velocity, and may cause the wind to fall back to the disc as a ``fountain flow''.
+For the galactic bulge we employ a truncated constant density sphere of mass $M_{\rm bulge}$ and spherical radius $r_{\rm bulge}$.
+The effect of an old passive extended stellar or disc of gas can be neglected within a height scale $z \lesssim (\Sigma/\Sigma_{\rm ext})^{1/2}R_{D}$ with $\Sigma$ and $\Sigma_{\rm ext}$ being the surface density of nuclear disc ($r<\sqrt{2}R_{\rm rad}$) and extended star/gas disc ($r>\sqrt{2}R_{\rm rad}$).
+On the other hand, its effect at large scales is similar to the effect of an old stellar bulge, but with the following replacements: $M_{\rm bulge}\rightarrow M_{\rm ext}$ and $r_{\rm bulge}\rightarrow R$, where $R=\sqrt{r^{2}+z^{2}}$ is the cylindrical distance to the halo center, and $M_{\rm ext}$ is the total mass of extended disc.
+Note that for normal spirals and field galaxies in the local universe, their extended star/gas discs can be very large compared to the region of more rapid star formation.
+As discussed in Section \ref{SimpleModel}, where we identified the requirement $R_{D}<\sqrt{2} R_{\rm rad}$ for wind formation, they are thus not promising to drive galactic winds via the mechanism discussed here.
+Instead, bulgeless galaxies without extended discs, and with very massive central concentrations of star formation --- e.g., those ULIRGs with very large nuclear surface density and star formation rate, but with small $\Sigma_{\rm ext}$--- are most promising.
+For simplicity we do not consider the importance of an passive disc further here.
+Also, we adopt the NFW potential (\citealt{NFW96}) to describe the dark matter halo distribution $\rho_{\rm DM}(r)\propto R^{-1}(R+r_{s})^{-3}$, where $r_{s}$ is the scale radius.
+For simplicity, in this section we take the uniform disc model with $r_{\rm rad}= r_{D}$.
 The Eddington limit $\Gamma_{0}=1$ including the dark matter halo becomes

 where $c_{\rm vir}=r_{\rm vir}/r_{s}$, $r_{\rm vir}$ is the virial radius, $f(c_{\rm vir})=\ln(1+c_{\rm vir})-c_{\rm vir}/(1+c_{\rm vir})$, and

 We introduce the parameters $c'=r_{s}/r_{D}$ and